ExodusMovement/schemasafe/README.md

 * [Converts schemas to self-contained JavaScript files](#generate-modules), can be used in the build process.\
   _Integrates nicely with bundlers, so one won't need to generate code in runtime, and that works with CSP._
 * Optional `requireValidation: true` mode enforces full validation of the input object.\
-  **Using `mode: "strong"` is recommended which combines that option with other extra schema safety checks.**
+  **Using `mode: "strong"` is recommended, — it combines that option with additional schema safety checks.**
 * Does not fail open on unknown or unprocessed keywords — instead throws at build time if schema was not fully understood.
   _That is implemented by tracking processed keywords and ensuring that none remain uncovered._
-* Does not fail open on schema problems -- instead throws at build time.\
+* Does not fail open on schema problems — instead throws at build time.\
   _E.g. it will detect mistakes like `{type: "array", "maxLength": 2}`._
 * [Under 1700 lines of code](./doc/Auditable.md), non-minified.
 * Uses [secure code generation](./doc/Secure-code-generation.md) approach to prevent data from schema from leaking into